esamattis/blog/source/_posts/2013-03-20-journey-from-requirejs-to-browserify.markdown

 First I want to little bit explain why RequireJS bugs me.
 The main reason is the mess with the [AMD][] define functions calls in various libraries.
 Some do them and some don't.
-That's usually ok because you can easily shim the libraries with RequireJS, but when you have dependencies between the third party libraries the shit starts hitting the fan.
+That's usually ok because you can easily shim the libraries with RequireJS but when you have dependencies between the third party libraries the shit starts hitting the fan.

 ### Flotr2 and weird define calls